AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-account.md

 >[!IMPORTANT]
 >
 >The match keys that you select during the account setup will determine the available match keys within your connections.
-While you can [remove unwanted match keys](../connect/establishing-connections.md#connection-settings) during the connection setup, match keys cannot be added after a connection has been accepted, even if you delete and recreate the connection.
+While you can [remove unwanted match keys](../connect/establishing-connections.md#connection-settings) during the connection setup, match keys cannot be added after a connection has been established.
 It is important that you select **all** match keys that you plan to use in future campaigns during the account setup.

 Match keys, such as email addresses or device IDs, help collaborators work together by enabling accurate and privacy-centric data synchronization, allowing for more precise audience targeting and measurement.
 Match keys selected during account setup will determine which match keys are available in future connections.
 They are also used to [map fields](./onboard-audiences.md#map-fields) from your data connection to the target fields in Collaboration when sourcing audiences.